anshusandhi6/react_practice/README.md

 # react_practice
-This repo has some of the small basic tasks of React-js using codesandbox.
+This repo has some of the small basic tasks of React-js which I have tried using various resources using codesandbox.